2022–23 New Mexico State Aggies men's basketball team

 The 2022–23 New Mexico State Aggies men's basketball team represented New Mexico State University in the 2022–23 NCAA Division I men's basketball season.
-The Aggies, were led by first-year head coach Greg Heiar, and played their home games at the Pan American Center in Las Cruces, New Mexico, as members of the Western Athletic Conference.
+The Aggies were led by first-year head coach Greg Heiar and played their home games at the Pan American Center in Las Cruces, New Mexico as members of the Western Athletic Conference.
+They finished the season 9–15, 2–16 in Western Athletic Conference play to finish in last place.
+On February 10, 2023, the school announced the men's basketball program's season would be cancelled based on new reports of violations of university policies.
+The rest of the team's games were canceled and were deemed forfeits by the WAC.
+The NCAA does not recognize the forfeited games as part of the team's overall record.
+They did not take part in the WAC Tournament.

-On November 19, 2022, reports of a shooting involving a student from the University of New Mexico and an Aggie basketball player ended with the student dead, with the player, later identified as Mike Peake, wounded on the UNM Main Campus in Albuquerque.
-On November 20, New Mexico State Police release details of the shooting, including the arrest of 17-year old Mya Hill.
+On November 19, 2022, there were reports of a shooting between a student attending the University of New Mexico and a New Mexico State basketball player, leaving the student dead.
+The basketball player was later identified as Mike Peake, who was wounded on the UNM main campus in Albuquerque.
+A day later, on November 20, 2022, the New Mexico State Police released details of the shooting, including the arrest of 17-year old Mya Hill.
 The next day, the New Mexico State Police confirmed a second arrest relating to the shooting, arresting 19-year old Jonathan Smith.

 The Aggies and Lobos were slated to renew the Rio Grande Rivalry on the night of the shooting, but the game was postponed.
 Three days later, both schools decided to cancel the Rio Grande Rivalry for the season due to safety concerns.
 On December 5, NM State Athletic Director Mario Moccia announced the indefinite suspension of the 21-year old Mike Peake.
 No charges have been filed against Peake in what was called a "self-defense situation", but there are two investigations surrounding the shooting.

-On February 10, 2023, New Mexico State announced it would suspend operations of the men's basketball team based on new allegations including potential violations of university policy.
+On February 10, New Mexico State University announced the men's basketball program's season would be cancelled based on new reports of violations of university policies.
 Its entire coaching staff was placed on administrative leave as a result.
 KTSM reported that the season was suspended because of allegations of hazing by at least three different players multiple times.

-The rest of the team's games were cancelled and later deemed forfeits by the WAC on February 13.
-They will not take part in the 2023 WAC Tournament.

-The NCAA does not recognize the forfeited games as part of the team's overall record.

 On February 14, head coach Greg Heiar was officially fired by NMSU.
+On March 24, the school named Sam Houston head coach Jason Hooten the team's new head coach.

+The season marked the school's last in the Western Athletic Conference.
+The school joined Conference USA in 2023.